ibrahimchristopher/My-LLM-Projects/README.md

-This is a dedcated repo to each project s carried out involvong Large Language Models
+This is a dedcated repo to each projects carried out involvong Large Language Models

 the directory structure